ReidSMILEYFACE/qb-jewellery-Lion-Edit/README.md

 Edit Made By NotRandz [https://discord.gg/JAGcF9XmcS]

-Original Creator [https://github.com/Lionh34rt/-QB-Jewellery] i just made a edit of it making it look like a Framework called BJCore
+Original Creator [https://github.com/Lionh34rt/-QB-Jewellery] i made this edit because i was inpsired by a framework called BJCore.

+Install
+Drag and drop the 2 files in the doorlocks folder into qb-doorlock/configs and then your set

 Required for the script!